What is a Hotel Revenue Manager and what are the required skills and studies to become one?

 - Implementation of pricing, distribution, and reservation sales strategies

-- Revenue support and optimization
+- Revenue support and optimisation

 - Forecast and budget planning